Who We Are

 Kelly O’Sullivan is the Veterinarian for Atlantis, Paradise Island.
 Dr. O’Sullivan has been involved in animal health care for over 16 years.
 At Atlantis, Paradise Island, she oversees the preventative health care and clinical case management, for over 50 dolphins and sea lions, in addition to thousands of fish, including rays, sharks, and also sea turtles.
 Dr. O’Sullivan has been involved with wildlife rescue, rehabilitation, research, and conservation work, across Australia and Mexico.
 Dr. O’Sullivan currently provides veterinary support, for local injured wildlife and the Bahamas Marine Mammal Stranding Network.

-Debra Erickson is Executive Director of Atlantis Blue Project Foundation.
+Debra Erickson is Executive Director of Atlantis Blue Project Foundation and President of the International Zoo Educators Association.
 In her role, she oversees the daily operations of the foundation, including grant making and project oversight.
 Ms. Erickson works closely with a multitude of environmental partners in The Bahamas and has supported efforts that have led to the expansion of the Westside Andros Island National Park to 1.3 million acres.
-She is dedicated to educating children abou the importance of our oceans and coral reefs and has created a variety of educational materials on the subject.
+She is dedicated to educating children about the importance of our oceans and coral reefs and has created a variety of educational materials on the subject.

 David Wert is Aquarium Director for the Marine and Aquarium Operations at Atlantis, Paradise Island.
 Mr. Wert has been working in the aquarium field for more than 30 years.
 He oversees the daily operations of the aquarium department which include the behind-the-scenes support areas.
 He is responsible for planning, developing, and implementing programs for the healthy living conditions, proper nutrition, and constant care for the entire collection.
 Mr. Wert leads, coaches, and develops training programs and interactive educational experiences as well as conservation and research efforts for the resort and the community.
 He was instrumental in establishing the coral nursery at Atlantis, Paradise Island.